 If you feel like your international package may be missing, you can always file a missing mail search with USPS.
 However, we do recommend waiting up to 40 business days before you file a missing mail search for any international packages.
 Sometimes packages take a while to reach the destination country, and the USPS tracking data may need a bit of time to reflect the most recent information.
 In addition, a lot of shipping insurance companies (which we’ll talk about next) don’t consider an international package missing until 40 business day have gone by, anyway.

 Buy Shipping Insurance for Your International Packages!

 Sending international shipments isn’t for the faint of heart.
 International parcels are more likely to get lost than packages you send in America, and a great way to protect yourself is to purchase shipping insurance.
 We cannot stress this enough.
 Most online shipping software solutions will offer you the ability to purchase third-party insurance for an extra fee, and it’s well worth it.
-If your package goes missing or gets damaged, you can file a claim and—in most cases—get your money back!
+If your package goes missing or gets damaged, you can file an insurance claim and—in most cases—get your money back!